Women and Digital Inclusion CIC (WODIN) community Statement 2020 – 21

 By developing the website as a vehicle for impartial and independent information for the Black African Women Community in Liverpool and the general public.

 #3.
-To promote the benefits of Home-based Business, coaching, and development by encouraging a fair, ethical, and consistent approach from Members, Mentors, and Subscribers.
+To promote the benefits of Home-based Business, coaching, digital skills training, and development by encouraging a fair, ethical, and consistent approach from Members, Mentors, and Subscribers.

-- By training and mentoring the members and subscribers on How to start a home-based business online and maintain it to generate life-sustaining income.
+- By training and mentoring the members and subscribers in digital skills, on how to start a home-based business online and sustain it to generate life-sustaining income.

-- By helping reduce mental health issues in BAME women via access to digital resources for Startups and Home-based online businesses to create income and reduce poverty, social exclusion, and anxiety.
+- By helping reduce mental health issues in BME women via access to digital resources for their use, for their startups, and home-based businesses to create income and reduce economic poverty, social exclusion, digital poverty, and anxiety.

 If the company makes any surplus it will be used for…

-Reinvestment into research and resources that directly benefit the community.
+Reinvestment into research, training, and resources that directly benefit the community.

-Supporting projects, Associations, Charities, and individuals in the field of online marketing, coaching and development.
+Supporting projects, Associations, Charities, and individuals in the field of digital skills, personal branding, coaching and development.